Ciné-Concert ‘Sayat Nova’ (Sergueï Paradjanov) par Dourlen/Loiseau/Seilman

 The formal audacity of the filmmaker, his freedom of tone worried the authorities.
 Distributed for the first time in 1969, the film was then censored.

 Almost silent, this cinematographic work, a series of several paintings, lends itself perfectly to the game of film-concert and musical reinterpretation. (“Painting is silent, my films are silent too”, says Paradjanov).
-To build this visual and sound project, the Nantes-based sound designer Jonathan Seilman for theater and dance (Olivia Grandville, Loïc Touzé, Ambra Senatore), surrounds himself with the visual artist Alice Dourlen (also known for her sound experimentations under the name Chicaloyoh) and the musician of the trio La Terre Tremble !!!, Paul Loiseau.
+To build this visual and sound project, the Nantes-based sound designer Jonathan Seilman (who has worked in theatre and dance with Olivia Grandville, Loïc Touzé and Ambra Senatore), has joined forces with musician, costume designer and visual artist Anne Careil (musician and singer with Rien Virgule, and creator of Pollen et Plancton) and musician Paul Loiseau (musician with La Terre Tremble!!!, Borja Flames and Claptrap).

 The scenography will be signed by Yves Godin, lighting designer for Gisèle Vienne, Pascal Rambert, Olivia Grandville.